 It’s important to note that sometimes, just acknowledging the way you feel can be extremely helpful.
 For example, if you feel sad, just tell yourself: “I’m sad right now!”.
 Because there is nothing wrong with being stressed and depressed – these are normal human feelings and once you allow yourself to accept them, they become less and less intense.
 You don’t need to hide from the sadness or “make it stop”.
 Just allow yourself to feel it, to experience it, and while it may sound unpleasant, it’s one of the best ways to make this sadness smaller.

 If you would like to try journaling, but don’t know where to start, you can try out my printable journals.
-They’re ready to be downloaded and printed in a few minutes so you can start your journaling practice right away.
+They’re ready to be printed in a few minutes so you can start your journaling practice right away.
 They’re also themed, which means you can get a journal for your thoughts, anxiety, worry, or gratitude specifically.
 Here are a few of them that would help the most when you’re stressed and depressed:

 4. Make It a Habit To Reward Yourself

 Tired of all those things that make you stressed and depressed?
 Go ahead and allow yourself to take a break.
-Watch a movie, go to a park, invite some friends over, have a fancy meal, or do whatever that pleases you, makes you happy or interested.
+Watch a movie, go to a park, invite some friends over, have a fancy meal, or do whatever pleases you, makes you happy or interested.
 You ought to have a good time with yourself and feel worthy of feeling well again – this is how you can get back to your normal life.
 Take as many small joyful moments as you possibly can a the moment, especially after: